From Dissertation to Academic Book: Transform Your Research into a Publishable Manuscript

 Moving from a “Stuck” Dissertation Writer to Confident Book Author

-Together we can develop your focus on the central argument or theme that drives the work, by articulating a common, credible through line (as opposed to research questions and sub-question).
+This process includes clarifying the central argument or theme that drives the book by articulating a clear and credible through line.

-create a plan to revise (where to cut, adapt, expand)
+Creating a targeted revision plan (what to cut, adapt, or expand)